Modern paganism: Racism and nationalism

 To recreate the religion of the ancient Germans, List used the Scandinavian epic and the work of contemporary theosophists, in particular Max Ferdinand Sebaldt von Werth, who described the eugenic practices of the "Aryans", as well as The Secret Doctrine by Helena Blavatsky and The Lost Lemuria by William Scott-Elliot.
 Influenced by these works, List used the terms "Ario-Germans" and "race" instead of "Germans" and "people", perhaps to emphasize the overlap with the fifth root race in Blavatsky's scheme.
 List and Lanz developed ideas about the struggle between the "Aryan race of masters" and the "race of slaves" and about the ancestral home of the "Aryans" on the sunken polar island of Arctogea.

 In Nazi Germany, Germanic pagan folklore, as a source of primordial moral standards, was revered higher than Christianity associated with Judaism.
 Many Nazis saw anti-Christianity as a deeper form of antisemitism.
 Heinrich Himmler spoke of the need to create a "neo-Germanic religion" capable of replacing Christianity.
 The Old Testament was especially repugnant to the Nazis.
 Adolf Hitler called it "Satan's Bible".
 Rosenberg demanded that it be banned as a "vehicle of Jewish influence" and replaced by the Nordic sagas.
 The Nazi ideology combined the veneration of the "pagan heritage of the ancestors" with puritanical, Christian sexual morality, which the "Nordic" Apollo was supposed to personify.

-White supremacist ideologies and neo-Nazism, including ideas of racism, antisemitism, and anti-LGBTQ, have infiltrated or assimilated many Germanic and Scandinavian neopagan movements such as Ásatrú (sometimes called Odinism).
-These groups believe that the Norse-Germanic beliefs they hold constitute the true Caucasoid ethnic religion.
+White supremacist ideologies and neo-Nazism, including ideas of racism, antisemitism, and anti-LGBTQ, have infiltrated or assimilated many Germanic modern pagan movements such as Odinism and some Ásatrú groups, including the Asatru Folk Assembly.
+These groups believe that the Germanic beliefs they hold constitute the true Caucasoid ethnic religion.

-The issue of race is a major source of contention among neopagans, especially in the United States.
-In the neopagan community, one view is that race is entirely a matter of biological heredity, while the opposite position is that race is a social construct rooted in cultural heritage.
-In US neopagan discourse, these views are described as völkische and universalist positions, respectively.
-The two factions, which Jeffrey Kaplan has called the "racist" and "non-racist" camps, often clash, with Kaplan claiming that there is a "virtual civil war" between them within the American neopagan community.
+The issue of race is a major source of contention among modern pagans, especially in the United States.
+In the modern pagan community, one view is that race is entirely a matter of biological heredity, while the opposite position is that race is a social construct rooted in cultural heritage.
+In US modern pagan discourse, these views are described as völkische and universalist positions, respectively.
+The two factions, which Jeffrey Kaplan has called the "racist" and "non-racist" camps, often clash, with Kaplan claiming that there is a "virtual civil war" between them within the American modern pagan community.
 The division into universalists and völkisch also spread to other countries, but had less impact on the more ethnically homogeneous Iceland.
-A 2015 survey showed that more neopagans adhere to universalist ideas than völkisch.
+A 2015 survey showed that more modern pagans adhere to universalist ideas than völkisch.

-Going beyond this binary classification, religious scholar Mattias Gardell divides neopaganism in the United States into three factions according to their racial stance:
+Going beyond this binary classification, religious scholar Mattias Gardell divides modern paganism in the United States into three factions according to their racial stance: